lehoangchibach/Text-Adventure/README.md

 # Text-Adventure

-A text adventure game written by Java.
-Implement Object-oriented design and HashMap.
+This is a text adventure game written with Java programming language.
+Implement Object-oriented design with 4 different classes.
+Implement HashMap for faster data access.